 Choose Your Character: Similarly to the Doctors from Doctor Who or the Houses from Game of Thrones, Star Wars allows you to choose a character to play as at the start of a game.
 Each character has special benefits that help you out through gameplay.
 Also, depending on the character you choose to play as, certain modes may not be accessible depending on the scene.
 For instance, only Leia or Han can play Hoth I because they are the primary focus of the scene.

-- R2-D2: “Good with Multipliers” (increases the thresholds for fewer multiplied shots, multipliers last longer)
+- R2-D2 (Increases the thresholds for fewer multiplied shots and multipliers last longer)

-- Han Solo: “Good with Outwitting Bounty Hunters” (increased scoring during Escape from Boba Fett)
+- Han Solo (increased scoring during Escape from Boba Fett)

 Skill Shot: There are two skill shots in the game.